Brownian Motion in the Hilbert Space of Quantum States along with the Ricci Flow and Stochastically Emergent Einstein-Hilbert Action: Formulating a Well-Defined Feynman Path-Integral Measure for Quantum Fields in the Presence of Gravity: Einstein-Hilbert Action and the Ricci Flow of the Space Metric

-The above equation lets us to work out the explicit formulation of the Wiener fractal measure (\ref {b-1}) along the Ricci flow time evolution.
+The above equation lets us work out the explicit formulation of the Wiener fractal measure (\ref {b-1}) along with the Ricci flow evolution of the space geometry.
 Initially, one should note that we have already considered a normalization condition as:

-Hence, by variation of (\ref {a-1}) with respect to $t=\delta t$ we obtain:
+where $\psi_{\lambda,i}(t)$ has been introduced in \textbf{Theorem 2}.
+Hence, by variation of (\ref {a-1}) with respect to $t$, $0<t \ll 1$, we obtain: